So, you have decided to visit Liverpool for the very first time and boy are you in for a treat!

 Crosby Beach is different to any other beach in the world.
 It contains amazing works of art that transforms the landscape.
 Antony Gormley’s Another Place at Crosby Beach has to be seen to be believed.
-Whether the sun is shining or the rain is pouring, you are bound to be blown away by the magnificent cast-iron men spread out across the beach, and have all been designed by the artist’s body.
+Whether the sun is shining or the rain is pouring when you visit Liverpool you are bound to be blown away by the magnificent cast-iron men spread out across the beach, which are all based on the artist’s body.

 4. Get a Snap With the John Lennon Stat

 People from all corners of the planet visit Liverpool to experience the many Fab Four attractions on offer in the city.
 One thing that should most definitely be at the top of a Beatles fan’s bucket list is taking a snap with the John Lennon Statue on Mathew Street.
 Located outside the iconic Cavern Club – the venue that launched the band’s career – you can take a photograph with the statue before heading inside to listen to some great music.

 Chinatown is home to the oldest Chinese community in Europe, and was the first chinatown established in the continent.
 It’s definitely worth taking a trip through Chinatown to experience the amazing Chinese restaurants, takeaways and Chinese supermarkets.
 The impressive Chinatown arch is worth a trip itself!

 6. Experience Culture in the Bombed Out Church

 St Luke’s Church – locally known as the Bombed Out Church – is a former Anglican parish church that now stands as a ruin.
 Built between 1811 to 1832, the church was badly damaged during the Liverpool Blitz 1941, and now stands as a memorial to the lives lost during the Second World War.